Computing the twisted $L^2$-Euler characteristic: Computing the twisted -Euler L 2-Euler characteristic

 as a consequence of~\cite[Theorem~6.29,(2)]{l2} applied to the inclusion $1 \inj \Gamma / \Gamma_k$.

-In our case, the matrices $A_k$ will have integer coefficients, so that fast integer rank algorithms can be applied without incurring rounding problems.
+In our case, the matrices $A_k$ will have integer coefficients, so they can be represented exactly without rounding errors.

-There is a simple algorithm that computes a residual chain: simply enumerate all homomorphisms from $\Gamma$ to larger and larger symmetric groups.
-Since $\Gamma$ is residually finite and every finite quotient appears as a subgroup of a symmetric group, the kernels of these homomorphisms will intersect trivially.
-As one could expect, the efficiency of this construction is abysmal, urging us to find a shortcut.
+\begin{remark} There is a simple (but extremely inefficient) algorithm that computes a residual chain: enumerate all homomorphisms from $\Gamma$ to larger and larger symmetric groups; since $\Gamma$ is residually finite and every finite quotient appears as a subgroup of a symmetric group, the kernels of these homomorphisms will intersect trivially. \end{remark}

-The \textsf{GAP} function \textsf{EpimorphismPGroup}, given a finitely presented group, a prime number $p$ and a class $c \ge 0$, returns the largest $p$-group quotient having nilpotency class $c$.
-This can be used to construct a function \textsf{FiniteQuotientMorphism} taking as input a finitely presented group and a list of classes $C = [c_2, c_3, c_5, c_7, \dots]$, and returning the product of all $p$-quotients, each of class $c_p$; we then apply \textsf{FiniteQuotientMorphism} to the original group $\Gamma$, obtaining a finite quotient $Q$, then we restrict the epimorphism to $S$.

-\begin{remark} This method exposes sizable quotients quickly, but it may not produce a residual system of subgroups even if we let $C$ range over all possible classes.
-Since the quotients we obtain in this way are always nilpotent, an easy class of examples is given by groups that are not residually nilpotent.
-On the other hand, it seems that the resulting kernels are deep enough to approximate the von Neumann rank in every case we examined. \end{remark}